zteoh/VueChoreTrackerStarter/README.md

         this.run_ajax('/chores/'.concat(chore.id, '.json'), 'PATCH', {chore: updated_chore});
     }
     ```

+3. Try this out and make sure it works before moving on!

 ## Deleting a Chore
 3. Modify the `showChores` function by adding `onClick={() => this.remove_record(chore)}` in the `<td>` opening tag.